 The researchers, as well as doctors, can benefit from predictive analytics to see what can happen.
 Here is a simplified process:

 Descriptive analytics algorithms are the first to the scene.
-They take the incoming data and present it in an understandable format.
+They take the incoming data from electronic health record and present it in an understandable format.
 The information includes clinical documentation, claims data, patient surveys, lab tests and so on - everything that already happened.

 The processed information is sorted into various datasets by various criteria (for example, drug reaction dataset and genomics dataset.)